 Nestled between Malpais Wilderness Area, Cerro Gordo Wilderness Study Area, the Owens Lake Bed and Death Valley National Park is Conglomerate Mesa; poised and formidable.
 These 22,500 acres of roadless BLM terrain are unconfined, rugged, and brimming with rich desert life and cultural history.
 Yet, despite the many values of this land, Conglomerate Mesa is at the threat of a large scale open pit cyanide gold mine.

 In April 2020, a new company officially took over the Conglomerate Mesa gold exploration project.
 They are called K2 Gold, headquartered in Vancouver Canada.
-Not only did they adopt the helicopter exploration project but they submitted an expanded proposal requesting road construction into the Mesa and 30 additional drill sites.
-K2 Gold began the helicopter project this year and will drill all four sites and 16 holes.
-Over the coming months, the BLM will process the expanded proposal and either publish an Environmental Assessment or Environmental Impact Statement, which will elicit a public comment period.
-While there is not much we can do about the helicopter portion of the project, the people of Inyo County and the California Desert will do everything in their power to halt the road construction project and additional drilling in its tracks.
+The company has submitted an expanded proposal requesting miles of new road construction into the Mesa and 30 additional drill sites, totaling 120 drill holes.
+Over the coming months, the Ridgecrest BLM will issue two public comment periods for Conglomerate Mesa and this mining proposal.
+First will be public scoping in the Summer of 2021.
+Then in the Fall, if K2 Gold is still pursuing this project, the Ridgecrest BLM will issue either a Draft Environmental Impact Statement or an Environmental Assessment.
+The people of Inyo County and the California Desert will do everything in their power to halt the road construction project and additional drilling in its tracks.

 In the face of this threat, Friends of the Inyo and our partners are seeking permanent protection of this beloved desert gem.
 Without it, we will continue to fight perennial battles with mining companies who want to destroy this land.

-K2 Gold wants to mine the entire mountain.
+K2 Gold wants to destroy Conglomerate Mesa.
 Together, we will stop them.

 Conglomerate Mesa is too special a place to sacrifice to industrial-scale mining.
 These activities would permanently destroy important cultural, historic and geologic values that for so long have meant so much to so many.
 These resources deserve to be preserved for future generations.